open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 ## Overview

 Metric instruments are the entry point for application and framework developers to instrument their code using counters, gauges, and measures.
-Metrics are created by calling methods on a `Meter` which is in turn created by a global `MeterFactory`.
+Metrics are created by calling methods on a `Meter` which is in turn created by a global `MeterProvider`.

 ### Obtaining a Meter

-New `Meter` instances can be created via a `MeterFactory` and its `getMeter` method.
+New `Meter` instances can be created via a `MeterProvider` and its `getMeter` method.
-`MeterFactory`s are generally expected to be used as singletons.
+`MeterProvider`s are generally expected to be used as singletons.
-Implementations SHOULD provide a single global default `MeterFactory`.
+Implementations SHOULD provide a single global default `MeterProvider`.
 The `getMeter` method expects two string arguments:

 - `name` (required): This name must identify the instrumentation library (also referred to as integration, e.g. `io.opentelemetry.contrib.mongodb`) and *not* the instrumented library.
-  In case an invalid name (null or empty string) is specified, a working default `Meter` implementation as a fallback is returned rather than returning null or throwing an exception.
+  In case an invalid name (null or empty string) is specified, a working default `Meter` implementation is returned as a fallback rather than returning null or throwing an exception.
-  A `MeterFactory` could also return a no-op `Meter` here if application owners configure the SDK to suppress telemetry produced by this library.
+  A `MeterProvider` could also return a no-op `Meter` here if application owners configure the SDK to suppress telemetry produced by this library.
+  This name will be used as the `namespace` for any metrics created using the returned `Meter`.
 - `version` (optional): Specifies the version of the instrumentation library (e.g. `semver:1.0.0`).

 ### Metric names